5 Weeks to a Healthier Heart: Take the Challenge

 Steven Covey’s 1989 book, The 7 Habits of Highly Effective People listed being proactive, seeing the end in your mind at the beginning, and putting first things first, as three of those seven habits.
 You need to believe that these changes are necessary and that they will profoundly improve your heart health.
 Also make sure you are health literate, meaning that you understand the health information our program recommends.
 Health literacy is crucial to heart health.

 The 5-week challenge

-This challenge offers a new heart-focused habit every week.
-You will be asked to evaluate your comfort level with the habit at the end of each week.
+This challenge offers a new heart-focused habit every week for five weeks.
+You will be asked to evaluate your comfort level with the new habit at the end of each week.
 If you don’t feel secure in that habit, then you can take more time and use the challenge to guide your personal journey at whatever pace is comfortable.
 If it takes you more time – so be it.
 Some people do appear to be habit-resistant, which just means they take a longer period of time to embrace change.
 Remember that you are disabling one habit as you introduce the replacement behavior – so it’s a complex process.
 The point is to ultimately build habits on top of habits so that there is profound change in your lifestyle, without horrific discomfort or numerous failure points.
 The new behavior needs to become automatic and the behavior goal is to “feel bad” if you don’t do it.

 Remember that the longer you’ve had a habit – the longer it may take to replace it.
 Long term habits are entrenched at the neural level.
 You need to break the link between the habit and the pleasure (reward) it provides.
 It’s complicated but your mind is malleable.